The Neutered Life: What’s Next for Your Dog?

 After the surgery, your dog will need some time to recover.
 It is normal for your pet to feel groggy and disoriented due to the anesthesia.
 You may notice that your dog is less active and prefers to rest more than usual.
 It is essential to provide a quiet and comfortable space for your dog to recover.

 During the recovery period, your dog may experience some discomfort, swelling, or bruising around the surgical site.
-It is crucial to follow your veterinarian’s instructions on pain management and monitor the incision site for any signs of infection.
+It is crucial to follow your veterinarian’s instructions on pain management and the incision site for any signs of infection.

 2. Changes in Behavior